As an Amazon Associate, I earn from qualifying purchases. Read the full disclosure here.

 - 1-15 ounce can (425g) diced tomatoes with green chiles drained as best as possible

 - 1-10 ounce can (283g) red enchilada sauce2

 - 1 teaspoon cumin

 - In a large bowl, combine cooked quinoa, corn, black beans, diced tomatoes, enchilada sauce, cilantro, cumin, salt, and chili powder.
 Stir until completely combined.
-Add half of the cheese (approximately 3/4 cup) and stir again until completely combined.
+Add 1 and ½ cups of the cheese and stir again until completely combined.